ejmastnak/ejmastnak.github.io/fmf.md

 ---
 # Lecture notes and solved exercises

-You've reached the collection of typeset notes I compiled while studying in the physics program at the [Faculty of Mathematics and Physics](https://www.fmf.uni-lj.si/en/) (FMF) at the University of Ljubljana in Slovenia.
+**PDFs are two clicks away**---first pick a course (e.g. Electromagnetism) in the list below, then pick a document (e.g. Solved exercises).

-- PDFs are two clicks away---pick a course (e.g. Electromagnetism) then a document (e.g. Solved exercises)
+- What you're reading: the collection of typeset notes I compiled while studying in the physics program at the [Faculty of Mathematics and Physics](https://www.fmf.uni-lj.si/en/) (FMF) at the University of Ljubljana in Slovenia.
-- Intended audience: primarily FMF students taking the same courses, but everyone welcome!
+- Intended audience: primarily FMF students taking the same courses, but everyone is welcome!
 - Bonus: [summary of the FMF undergraduate curriculum]({% link fmf-pdfs/meta/fmf-courses.pdf %})

-## Year 3
+## Year 3 courses

 - [Electromagnetism]({% link fmf-course-pages/year3/emp.md %})
 - [Quantum mechanics]({% link fmf-course-pages/year3/qm.md %})